kiko-g/feup-esof/README.md

 **Post-conditions**: App will search for optimal route.
 Attendee will be directed to the point of interest.

 **Normal Flow**:
-1. The attendee turns bluetooth on.
+1. The attendee turns internet and gps connection on.
 2. The attendee will indicate that he wants to be guided to a point of interest he has selected.
 3. The application will search for optimal route.
 4. The attendee will follow directions given by the application.